Support Your Patients with Resources and Referrals

 - As part of the National Diabetes Prevention Program, CDC-recognized lifestyle change programs are offered in more than 500 varied locations such as local YMCAs, community centers, medical clinics, faith-based organizations, and worksites, and are also available online.
 Participants meet in groups or online with a trained lifestyle coach for 16 weekly sessions and 6–8 monthly follow-up sessions.
 Out-of-pocket costs for a full year of program participation are approximately $400–$500, with many program providers offering monthly payment plans and discounts based on ability to pay.
 A growing number of private insurers cover patient participation in diabetes prevention programs, and several employers include the program as part of workplace wellness programs.
 Find a recognized program.
-The Weight-control Information Network provides up-to-date, science-based information on weight control, obesity, physical activity, and related nutritional issues.

 - Academy of Nutrition and Dietetics offers nutrition information for the public.
 In addition, registered dietitians are uniquely skilled in developing nutrition plans for weight loss and diabetes prevention.
 Although counseling for prediabetes is not covered through Medicare, coverage varies with other insurers.
 Find a registered dietitian.

-- The American Association of Diabetes Educators can help you learn how to make changes in lifestyle to delay or prevent type 2 diabetes by focusing on eating healthy, adding physical activity to your life, dealing with stress, coping with challenges that can derail your hard work, and getting back on track if you stray from your plan.
+- The Association of Diabetes Care and Education Specialists can help you learn how to make changes in lifestyle to delay or prevent type 2 diabetes by focusing on eating healthy, adding physical activity to your life, dealing with stress, coping with challenges that can derail your hard work, and getting back on track if you stray from your plan.
 Diabetes education is a recognized part of your diabetes care and is covered by Medicare and most health insurance plans when it is offered through an accredited diabetes education program, which has met vigorous criteria set by the U.S. Department of Health & Human Services.
 Find a program.

 - Healthways Silver Sneakers Fitness programis designed for encouraging physical activity in older adults.
 More than 65 Medicare health plans offer the program as a benefit to members.
 Find a program.